-With regard to operational risk, the Group was authorised, effective from 31 December 2009, to use the Advanced AMA Approaches (internal model) to determine the associated capital requirement on an initial scope that included the Banks and Companies of the Banca dei Territori Division (excluding network banks belonging to Cassa di Risparmio di Firenze Group, but including Casse del Centro), Leasint, Eurizon Capital and VUB Banka.
-Effective 31 December 2010, the Group was authorised to extend the Advanced approaches to a second set of companies within the Corporate and Investment Banking Division, in addition to Setefi, the remaining banks of the Cassa di Risparmio di Firenze Group and PBZ Banka.
-The remaining Companies currently using the Standardised approach will migrate progressively to the Advanced approaches starting from the end of 2011, based on the gradual rollout plan presented to the Supervisory Authority.
+With regard to Operational Risk, the Group has adopted the Advanced Measurement Approaches (AMA - internal model) to determine the associated capital requirement for regulatory purposes:

+- effective 31 December 2009, for an initial set including the Organisational Units, Banks and Companies of the Banca dei Territori Division (excluding network banks belonging to Cassa di Risparmio di Firenze Group, but including Casse del Centro), Leasint, Eurizon Capital and VUB Banka; - effective 31 December 2010, for a second set of companies within the Corporate and Investment Banking Division, in addition to Setefi, the remaining banks of the Cassa di Risparmio di Firenze Group and PBZ Banka; - effective 31 December 2011, a third set including Banca Infrastrutture Innovazione e Sviluppo.

-In 2010 the Group presented its Internal Capital Adequacy Assessment Process Report as a "class 1" banking group, according to Bank of Italy classification, based on the extensive use of internal methodologies for the measurement of risk, internal capital and total capital available.
+The remaining companies, currently using the Standardised approach (TSA), will migrate progressively to the Advanced Approaches starting from the end of 2012, based on the roll-out plan presented to the Management and Supervisory Authorities.
+In 2011 the Group presented its Internal Capital Adequacy Assessment Process Report as a "class 1" banking group, according to Bank of Italy classification, based on the extensive use of internal methodologies for the measurement of risk, internal capital and total capital available.